awasekhirni/uofw/README.md

 5.Xianglin Guo, Mingqiang Wei, Yiping Chen, Awase Syed, Jonathan Li Shape Generation via Learning an Adaptive Multimodal Prior.

+6. Naftaly Wambugu a , Zhenlong Xiao a , Yiping Chen a *, Xiaoxue Liu a , Cheng Wang a , Jonathan Li a, Handling data insufficiency in semantic segmentation of hyperspectral images using deep neural networks: A review - ISPRS

 Partial Work Done, could not get datasets to complete the final paper due to lack of support from University of Waterloo.
 1. Sarah N. Fatholahi 1 , Sabrina L. Li 2 , Awase K. Syed 1 , Zahid A. Butt 3 , Jonathan Li 1 *, SPATIAL MODELING OF COVID-19 INCIDENCE RATES IN THE GREAT TORONTO AREA, CANADA.
 Submitted to ISPRS 2021.
 This work is done by Sarah and Reviewed by me.